Quaternion: As a union of complex planes

 defines an injective homomorphism of normed algebras from $\mathbb C$ into the quaternions.
 Under this homomorphism, q is the image of the complex number $q_s + \lVert\vec{q}_v\rVert i$.

-As $\mathbb H$ is the union of the images of all these homomorphisms, this allows viewing the quaternions as a union of complex planes intersecting on the real line.
+As $\mathbb H$ is the union of the images of all these homomorphisms, one can view the quaternions as a pencil of planes intersecting on the real line.
 Each of these complex planes contains exactly one pair of antipodal points of the sphere of square roots of minus one.

 Commutative subrings

 The relationship of quaternions to each other within the complex subplanes of $\mathbb H$ can also be identified and expressed in terms of commutative subrings.
 Specifically, since two quaternions p and q commute (i.e., p q = q p) only if they lie in the same complex subplane of $\mathbb H$, the profile of $\mathbb H$ as a union of complex planes arises when one seeks to find all commutative subrings of the quaternion ring.